New titles from ClickView this November

 This month, ClickView’s Content and Production teams have been hard at work creating brand new content across a wide number of subjects!

-For primary students we have a unique new programme introducing ethics and the concepts of right and wrong to support young students; as well as a range of new Curriculum Karaoke sing-along videos across Geography, Maths, PDHPE, and Civics and Citizenship!
+For primary students we have a unique new program introducing ethics and the concepts of right and wrong to support young students; as well as a range of new Curriculum Karaoke sing-along videos across Geography, Maths, PDHPE, and Civics and Citizenship!

 For secondary students there’s a deep exploration of the things that divide people and politics in America, a new take on some key art movements, case studies that illustrate the Triple Bottom Line and insights into how others use our online data.